This post may contain affiliate links. Please read our privacy policy.

 For the Cupcakes

-• Preheat oven to 325 degrees.
-Line cupcake pans with paper liners and set aside.
+- Preheat oven to 325°F. Line 24 standard cupcake wells with grease-proof paper liners and set aside.

-• In a medium bowl, gently toss the blueberries with 2 tablespoons of flour, the carefully fold the blueberries in the batter.
+- In a medium bowl, gently toss the blueberries with the 2 tablespoons of flour, then carefully fold the blueberries in the batter.

-• Use a large scoop to divide batter evenly among liners, filling about 2/3 full.
-Bake, rotating pan halfway through, until a cake tester inserted in the center comes out clean, 18 to 22 minutes.
+- Use a large scoop to divide batter evenly among liners, filling about 2/3 full.
+Bake, rotating pans halfway through, until a cake tester inserted in the center comes out clean, 18 to 22 minutes.

 For the Cream Cheese Frosting

-• In a the bowl of a stand mixer fitted with the paddle attachment on in a large bowl with an electric hand mixer, cream together, cream cheese and butter until well combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream together cream cheese and butter until well combined, about 5 minutes, scraping the sides of the bowl with a spatula as necessary.

-• With the mixer of low, gradually add the confectioners’ sugar until thoroughly incorporated and smooth.
+- With the mixer on low, gradually add the confectioners’ sugar until thoroughly incorporated and smooth.
 Add vanilla and mix to combine.
+Turn the mixer to medium speed and mix for approximately 5 more minutes, scraping the sides and bottom of the bowl with a spatula as necessary.

 Notes